gdevenyi/2014-06-04-cornell/setup/README.md

 ###Files for the bootcamp:

-Download this [scripting.zip](/2014-06-04-cornell/novice/shell/scripting.zip) and unzip it to follow alone with the scripting examples.
+Download this [scripting.zip](/2014-06-04-cornell/novice/shell/scripting.zip) and unzip it to follow along with the scripting examples.

 ### Files for troubleshooting python installations